 - Enhanced RFC interface protection (already shipped with S/4HANA 1909)

 - Security Audit Log is activated what allows customers to trace critical activities in the system (already shipped with S/4HANA 1909)

 - All scenarios of the Switchable Authorization Framework (SACF) are activated which adds additional functional authorization checks for technical function modules.

 - Values of additional security relevant profile parameters were changed in the kernel default

-As with SAP S/4HANA 1909, customers will receive the security settings automatically with new installations, system copies and conversions except if an implicit opt-out is done.
-This is not recommended from SAP side.
+As with SAP S/4HANA 1909, customers will receive the security settings automatically with new installations, system copies and conversions.
+An opt-out is possible for the security relevant profile parameters, but not recommended from SAP side.
 More details can be found in the SAP Note 2926224.

 As secure by default settings cannot and will not cover all aspects of security settings in S/4HANA systems, we highly recommend customers to perform additional reviews and improvements of their security settings.
 Good sources are the SAP security whitepapers.
 Secure by default settings provide a good starting point, but there are additional security settings and configurations which are either customer specific, cannot be shipped as default or need to be applied on a regular basis (e.g. security patching).

 - Use the SAP-provided tools and services, such as Early Watch Alert, Configuration Validation and System Recommendations in order to display missing security patches.
 These inform you about gaps in a cost efficient way.

 - Always introduce disruptive security settings with good timing.
 Conversion projects and new installations are very good points in time to increase security.
 As a benefit, no additional effort for security testing is required, as testing is scheduled anyway.
 And this is the most expensive part of security.